Sweet French Crepes with one of our favorite fillings, chocolate and bananas, make for a fun breakfast treat!

 So, I think it is more than fitting for my Mother’s Day recipe to be a classic French treat.

-Crepes are essentially thin and light, egg-y pancakes.
-On the sweet side, they can be filled with quite a number of fillings, from an indulgent smear of Nutella or a sprinkling of sweet liquor to a healthier mix of berries and yogurt.
+Whether eaten for dessert of breakfast, sweet crepes can be filled with quite a number of fillings, from an indulgent smear of Nutella or a sprinkling of sweet liquor, to a healthier mix of berries and yogurt.

 Whichever way you take them, these crepes make for a fantastic breakfast treat.